 I would definitely class my migraine as a disability under the Oxford dictionary’s definition.
 I am limited by my lack of ability to drive (I’m not allowed to as I loose consciousness).
 I’m also unable to be under certain sources of light.
 This can be very problematic, especially when out in an area I’m less familiar with.
 I also need to wear specialist glasses which, whilst they aren’t directly a mobility aid, they do serve to allow me to participate in life much more than I would if I didn’t have them.

 You’d think receiving Disabled Students Allowance to buy specialist equipment would have been the giveaway that I was disabled, but it wasn’t!
 Neither was my disabled rail card.
-Maybe it’s partly because I have a family member who is a permanent wheelchair user (as opposed to part time), so that was what I attributed disability to be.
+Maybe it’s partly because I have a family member who is a permanent wheelchair user.
+So that was what I attributed disability to be, as that was what society taught me.
 I don’t think her comments, which made their way back to me via another family member, about how I shouldn’t be applying for a disabled car badge helped me accept the difficulties my Ehlers-Danlos Syndrome poses.
 After all, you would think she would understand that other than those closes to you, people never see the extent of your struggles.

 There were a few things that changed my view on how I identify.
 Getting my crutches has definitely had an impact as it made me realise that my mobility was impaired.

 A big thing that has impact on my identifying as disabled has been my friends who are disabled because of their chronic illnesses.
 Not only did they help me make the decision to start using crutches, they also showed me that chronic illness and disability can go hand in hand.